sunfounder/engineering-lab-kit/README.md

-# SunFounder engineer lab Kit
+# SunFounder Inventor Lab Kit
 This repository is for SunFounder Inventor Lab Kit. you can buy it on [our website](https://www.sunfounder.com/), or search sunfounder in Amazon.

 Quick Links: